xamarin/xamarin-macios/docs/website/mtouch-errors.md

-The linker reports this warning when the developer requests removal of the dynamic registrar (by passing `--optimize:remove-dynamic-registrar` to mmp), but the linker determines that it's not safe to do so.
+The linker reports this warning when the developer requests removal of the dynamic registrar (by passing `--optimize:remove-dynamic-registrar` to mtouch), but the linker determines that it's not safe to do so.

+To remove the warning either remove the optimization argument to mtouch, or pass `--nowarn:2107` to ignore it.

+By default this option will be automatically enabled whenever it's possible and safe to do so.

 # MT3xxx: AOT error messages